inducer/loopy/doc/tutorial.rst

     kernel_launch : { 1 }
     <BLANKLINE>

-We can evaluate this polynomial using :func:`islpy.eval_with_dict`:
+We can evaluate this polynomial using :meth:`islpy.PwQPolynomial.eval_with_dict`:

 .. doctest::